-There are now 14 firefighters for D.C.
-Fire and EMS who have tested positive for the novel coronavirus, including the assistant fire chief, fire officials say.
+More than 30 firefighters for D.C.
+Fire and EMS have tested positive for the novel coronavirus, and some of them are back at work after recovering, fire officials say.

-The assistant fire chief tested positive after he didn't feel well over the weekend, Dean said Monday.
-He is under quarantine for the next 14 days.
+The assistant fire chief previously tested positive.
+He was under quarantine for 14 days.

-Dean urged firefighters not to come to work if they feel sick and they should continue to take the pandemic seriously.
+Dean urged firefighters not to come to work if they feel sick.

 "If you were in contact with the infected members but have not been notified, you should contact our Infection Control Group to report your exposure or any suspected exposures," Dean said in a previous letter to the department.
 "We ask that you continue to take this pandemic seriously."